ddobrin/declarative-deployments-k8s/README.md

-# Demo for Blue-Green deployments in Kubernetes
+# Demo for Declarative Deployments in Kubernetes

 The demo applications in this repo are leveraging Spring Cloud Kubernetes and *DO NOT* use a service discovery mechanism (Consul, Eureka, etc).
 It runs in any Kubernetes distribution.